 It doesn't take much time, especially when you consider that this may be the only physical action you take against abortion all year.
 (Not counting kneeling in prayer, that is.)

-In Dallas, if you just attend the march, it takes maybe half an hour to get to the cathedral, an hour to march and listen to some speeches and (admittedly not my favorite) sing-along music.
+In Dallas, if you only attend the march, it takes maybe half an hour to get to City Hall, an hour to march and listen to some speeches and (admittedly not my favorite) sing-along music.

 But you will be participating in the one thing that the general public, the media, and government understand.

 Your mere presence will help show that more people care about all phases of life than most people realize.